 Sertoli Cell and Leydig Cell Tumors

-types of tumors.
-Radiation therapy and chemotherapy are generally not
+these types of tumors.
+Radiation therapy and chemotherapy

-situation.
-Be sure and write your questions down so you remember to
+personal situation.
+Be sure and write your questions down so

 Remember that your body is unique and so are your emotional needs and your personal circumstances.
 In some ways, your cancer is like no one else's.
 No one can predict precisely how you will respond to cancer or its treatment.
 Statistics can paint an overall picture, but you may have special strengths such as a healthy immune system, a history of good nutrition, a strong family support system, or a deep spiritual faith.
 All of these have an impact on how you cope with cancer.